Juniper-Tungsten/nested-mode-contrail-networking/README.md

      ![k8s-pod-dashboard](screenshots/k8s-pod-dashboard.png)

-* Once the pod is running, launch a virtual-machine (OpenStack Horizon) in the public virtual-network
+* Once the pod is up, launch a virtual-machine (OpenStack Horizon) in the public virtual-network

      ![openstack-vm-dashboard](screenshots/openstack-vm-dashboard.png)